 Rayon is very comfortable to wear and can be made to imitate the texture of silk, wool and cotton.
 Most often it is used as either a silk substitute or to alter certain properties in wool blends.
 Rayon is soft to the touch and has great heat dissipation, making it well suited for light summer clothing.
 The fibres are rather delicate, so dry cleaning or gentle cycle wash is generally recommended.

 Another early semi-synthetic, gaining wide popularity after WWI.
 Made by subjecting cellulose to an acetic anhydride reagent.
 The solvents used are recovered during manufacture, and cellulose acetate was recently discovered to be biodegradable in the right soil.

 Acetate quickly became popular due to low cost and great wrinkle-resistance, making permanent pleats a possibility.
+This is why you see pleated dresses and pressed pants popping up after WWI.
 When blended with other fabrics acetate breathes well, wicks moisture and dries quickly.
-Most acetates have a slight satin sheen.
-The silk-like feel make it an excellent liner.
+Most acetates have a slight satin sheen which combined with the silk-like feel make it an excellent liner.
 Unlike rayon it melts from heat, so avoid tumble-drying and ironing.
 Besides clothes acetates are commonly used to make frames for eyewear.

 Nylon / Polyamide (NY/PA)